tangentyh/notes-of-tan/javaNotes.md

          void uncaughtException(Thread t, Throwable e);
      }
      ```
-     - Any exception thrown by this method will be ignored by JVM
+     - exceptions in `uncaughtException` -- any exception thrown by this method will be ignored by JVM
-     - default handler defaults to `null`, individual handler defaults to `ThreadGroup`
+     - handler defaults -- default handler defaults to `null`, individual handler defaults to `ThreadGroup`
    - `ThreadGroup` -- represents a set of threads.
 In addition, a thread group can also include other thread groups
      - not recommended, use alternatives instead
      - action orders of `ThreadGroup::uncaughtException` when an uncaught exception